BerkeArgin/berkeargin.github.io/README.md

 *(max.
 2000 characters per section)*

 ### Dataset
+We will mainly work with the [Michelin Guide Restaurants](https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021) dataset, which is a CSV list of restaurants mentioned by the [Michelin Guide](https://guide.michelin.com/en).
+The columns contain information about the restaurant's name, full address, awards (Michelin star count and a special Bib Gourmand status), price level, website URL, phone number, and a description taken from the Michelin Guide website.

+In addition, we also plan to expand this data with the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview?hl=tr), which returns more detailed information such as opening hours, reviews, whether it serves wine/beer, has wheelchair support, and so on.

+For some of the restaurants in Europe, there are also some entries on the website [TheFork](https://www.thefork.com/).
+For those restaurants, we plan to utilize the [The Fork The Spoon API](https://rapidapi.com/apidojo/api/the-fork-the-spoon), which returns menu information.

+***1052 characters***
 > Find a dataset (or multiple) that you will explore.
-Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
+Assess the quality of the data it contains and how much preprocessing/data cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.
 >
-> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
+> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/), and [FiveThirtyEight](https://data.fivethirtyeight.com/)).
+You could also use the datasets proposed by the ENAC (see the Announcements section on Zulip).

 ### Problematic